polo74/doc/resize_qemu_vm.md

-# How to resize a qcow2 file ?
+# How to resize a qemu virtual machine ?

-It's not always easy to resize a qemu partition.
-Here is a generic walkthrough to resize a qcow2 file and the associated VM partition.
+It's not always easy to resize a qemu virtual machine.
+Here is a generic walkthrough to resize a qcow2 file and extend the size of the associated VM partition.

 ### Check the storage of the virtual machine